wilddamon/find-nearby-water/README.md

     python prioritise_location_type.py <filename>

+# interactive\_map.py
+Plots the given points on an interactive map that opens in a web browser, highlighting nearby water features.

+Options:
+*filename* (required) the path to a .csv file containing the input data.
+*radius* (required) the radius in metres to search for water features.
+*--regional_radius* the radius in metres to use in outer regional and remote areas.
+*--limit_points* limits the number of points to the first n.
+Useful for testing changes.
+*--output_dir* Saves the map to a file in the given directory.
+*--no-open* Suppresses opening the map in the browser.

+Usage:

+    python interactive_map.py <filename> <radius> [--regional_radius REGIONAL_RADIUS] [--limit_points LIMIT_POINTS] [--output_dir OUTPUT_DIR] [--no-open]

+For example, this takes the random points file, and plots water features within 500m of the first 100 points, and opens it in a browser.

+    python interactive_map.py data/random_lat_lngs.csv 500 --limit_points=100

 # water\_tags.py
 Defines which Open Street Maps tags to query.
 The selection of these tags was informed by reading the following OSM wiki pages: